jamiebull1/Online3DViewer/README.md

-Online 3D Viewer
+Geomeppy 3D Viewer
 ================

-Online 3D Viewer is an engine to visualize 3D models online.
+Geomeppy 3D Viewer is an engine to visualize 3D EnergyPlus models online.

+It is a fork of Viktor Kovacs' brilliant [Online 3D Viewer](https://github.com/kovacsv/Online3DViewer), extended to accept EnergyPlus IDF files as input.

 Supported file formats:
+  - idf
   - 3ds (with textures)
   - obj, mtl (with textures)
   - stl (ascii and binary)